Pulsar-Edit-Highlights/selected/README.md

 - Some double click events are not triggered
 - Refactor and tidy up the code
 - Add specs to test it
-- When clicking on none words (e.g. '[') it breaks the regex.
 - When "show hidden characters" is enabled, clicking on them highlights them all.
 Should it do this?
+- Add better support for non-words (e.g. symbols)